 Subscribe to a report or dashboard in the Power BI service

 It's never been easier to stay up-to-date on your most important dashboards and reports.
 Subscribe to report pages, and dashboards that matter most to you, and Power BI will email a snapshot to your inbox.
 You tell Power BI how often you want to receive the emails: daily, weekly, or when the data refresh.
 You can even set a specific time for Power BI to send the emails or have it run now.
+In all, you can set up to 24 different subscriptions per report or dashboard.

 The email and snapshot will use the language set in Power BI settings (see Supported languages and countries/regions for Power BI).
 If no language is defined, Power BI uses the language according to the locale setting in your current browser.
 To see or set your language preference, select the cog icon > Settings > General > Language.